Alternating sign matrices with reflective symmetry and plane partitions: $n+3$ pairs of equivalent statistics and a Cauchy-type identity: Further types of families of lattice paths

 We claim that $c_{t,j}(u,v,w)$ is the generating function of lattice paths from $(0,0)$ to $(t-2,j-1)$ with step set $\{(1,1),(2,2),(2,1)\}$ with respect to the weight

 Indeed, suppose that there are $r$ steps of type $(2,2)$, $x$ steps of type $(1,1)$ and $y$ steps of type $(2,1)$.
 Then

 which implies $x=2j-2r-t$ and $y=t-j-1$.
-Therefore, the number of such paths is indeed $\left( j-r-1 \atop r,2j-2r-t,t-j-1 \right)$.
-From Lemma~\ref{LGV}, it follows that the matrix underlying the determinant in \eqref{second} has the following combinatorial interpretation, see Figure~\ref{fig:ExampleSecondInterpretation}: We consider lattice paths from $(1,1),(2,2),\ldots,(n,n)$ to $(2,1),(2,0),\ldots,(2,-n+2)$ as follows: \begin{itemize} \item In the region $\{(x,y)|y \ge 1\}$, the step set is $\{(1,0),(0,-1)\}$, and horizontal steps with distance $d$ from the $x$-axis are equipped with the weight $u X_d + w + v X_d^{-1}$.
+Therefore, the number of such paths is indeed $\binom{j-r-1}{r,2j-2r-t,t-j-1}$.
+From Lemma~\ref{LGV}, it follows that the matrix underlying the determinant in \eqref{second} has the following combinatorial interpretation, see Figure~\ref{fig:ExampleSecondInterpretation}: We consider lattice paths from $(1,1),(2,2),\ldots,(n,n)$ to $(2,1),(2,0),\ldots,(2,-n+2)$ as follows: \begin{itemize} \item In the region $\{(x,y) \mid y \ge 1\}$, the step set is $\{(1,0),(0,-1)\}$, and horizontal steps with distance $d$ from the $x$-axis are equipped with the weight $u X_d + w + v X_d^{-1}$.
 Suppose $(i,i)$ is the starting point and $(t,1)$ is last lattice point in this region, then

-is the generating function of such paths. \item In the region $\{(x,y)|y \le 1\}$, the step set is $\{(-1,-1),(-2,-2),(-2,-1)\}$.
+is the generating function of such paths. \item In the region $\{(x,y) \mid y \le 1\}$, the step set is $\{(-1,-1),(-2,-2),(-2,-1)\}$.
 Steps of type $(-1,-1)$ are equipped with the weight $-w$, while steps of type $(-2,-2)$ are equipped with the weight $-u v$.
-Suppose a path goes from $(t,1)$ to $(2,-j+2)$, then the generating function of such paths is $c_{t,j}(u,v,w)$. \item Paths that start in the $i$-th starting point are equipped with the additional weight $X_i^{n-1}$. \end{itemize} The paths are non-intersecting in the region $\{(x,y)|y \ge 1\}$.
-In the region $\{(x,y)|y \le 1\}$, there may be intersections, however, no two steps of different paths may have a common end point.
-This concludes the proof of Theorem~\ref{interpret2}.
+Suppose a path goes from $(t,1)$ to $(2,-j+2)$, then the generating function of such paths is $c_{t,j}(u,v,w)$. \item Paths starting in $(i,i)$ are equipped with the additional weight $X_i^{n-1}$. \end{itemize} The paths are nonintersecting in the region $\{(x,y) \mid y \ge 1\}$.
+In the region $\{(x,y) \mid y \le 1\}$, there may be intersections, however, no two steps of different paths may have a common end point.
+This concludes the proof of Theorem~\ref{interpret2}. \end{proof}